yeshwanthmoota/ddos-docker-homelab/README.md

    - If the website is still accessible, consider lowering the resource limits for the website container in `docker-compose-website.yml` and repeat the test.

 ---

-This mini-project walks you through how to simulate a DDoS attack using Docker.
-By tweaking things like resource limits and the number of attacking containers, you can see how the botnet affects the target and learn more about how containerized networks handle stress.
-It’s also a great example of how Docker makes it super easy to set up flexible and reusable testing environments.
+This updated mini-project introduces a Flask-based application as the website and uses `Dockerfile-ddos-bot` and `Dockerfile-flask`.
+You can tweak the number of attacking containers and resource limits to observe how the botnet affects the target.
+It’s a practical demonstration of using Docker for setting up flexible and reusable testing environments.